swiftlang/swift/docs/SIL.rst

   //   or metatype of protocol type $P.metatype
   // #P.method!1 must be a reference to a method of one of the protocols of P
   //
-  // If %0 is an address-only protocol address, then the "this" argument of
+  // If %0 is an address-only protocol address, then the "self" argument of
   //   the method type $[thin] U -> V must be $*P.This for #P.method's protocol
   //   of P
-  // If %0 is a class protocol value, then the "this" argument of
+  // If %0 is a class protocol value, then the "self" argument of
   //   the method type $[thin] U -> V must be Builtin.ObjCPointer
-  // If %0 is a protocol metatype, then the "this" argument of
+  // If %0 is a protocol metatype, then the "self" argument of
   //   the method type $[thin] U -> V must be P.metatype

 Looks up the implementation of a protocol method for the dynamic type of the value inside an existential container.
-The "this" operand of the result function value is represented using an opaque type, the value for which must be projected out of the same existential container as the ``protocol_method``
+The "self" operand of the result function value is represented using an opaque type, the value for which must be projected out of the same existential container as the ``protocol_method``
 operand:

-- If the operand is the address of an address-only protocol type, then the "this" argument of the method is of type ``$*P.This``, the ``This`` archetype of the method's protocol.
+- If the operand is the address of an address-only protocol type, then the "self" argument of the method is of type ``$*P.This``, the ``This`` archetype of the method's protocol.
-- If the operand is a value of a class protocol type, then the "this" argument of the method is of type ``Builtin.ObjCPointer``, and can be projected using the ``project_existential_ref`` instruction.
+- If the operand is a value of a class protocol type, then the "self" argument of the method is of type ``Builtin.ObjCPointer``, and can be projected using the ``project_existential_ref`` instruction.
-- If the operand is a protocol metatype, it does not need to be projected, and the "this" argument of the method is the protocol metatype itself.
+- If the operand is a protocol metatype, it does not need to be projected, and the "self" argument of the method is the protocol metatype itself.

-It is undefined behavior if the ``protocol_method`` function value is invoked with a "this" argument not derived from the same existential container as the method itself.
+It is undefined behavior if the ``protocol_method`` function value is invoked with a "self" argument not derived from the same existential container as the method itself.

 Function Application